How I Learned to Love This Lamb Recipe (and Make It Foolproof)

 - Adjust oven rack to lower-middle position and heat oven to 425 degrees F. (218 C).
 Place a wire rack on a baking sheet and set it aside.

-- Into a medium-sized bowl, place ¼ cup of Dijon mustard, 2 tablespoons of olive oil, 4 cloves of sliced garlic, 2 tablespoons of finely chopped fresh rosemary, ¼ cup finely fresh parsley, 1 teaspoon ground cumin, 1 teaspoon ground coriander, 3 teaspoons kosher salt, 1 teaspoon black pepper, and zest of a lemon.
+- Into a medium-sized bowl, place ¼ cup of Dijon mustard, 2 tablespoons of olive oil, 4 cloves of minced garlic, 2 tablespoons of finely chopped fresh rosemary, ¼ cup finely fresh parsley, 1 teaspoon ground cumin, 1 teaspoon ground coriander, 3 teaspoons kosher salt, 1 teaspoon black pepper, and zest of a lemon.
 Stir to combine.

-- Remove the leg of lamb from its packaging.
+- Remove the leg of lamb from its packaging (and discard the netting).
 It will likely look like an uneven bundle of meat.
 Lay it flat on a cutting board with the inside facing up.
 Do your best to spread it out into as even a shape as possible.
-Pat it dry with paper towels on both sides.

 - Using a sharp chef’s knife, trim off any excess fat, focusing on removing any greyish or tough fat.

-- Using a meat mallet, gently pound the meat to create an even thickness of about 1-inch, focusing on the thicker areas.
+- Using a meat mallet, gently pound the meat to create an even thickness of about 1 inch, focusing on the thicker areas.
 Remove the stretch film.

 - Spread ⅔ of the dijon-herb mixture evenly over the meat.

-- Using kitchen twine, secure the roast by tying loops around it at roughly 1 ½ inch intervals, ideally starting from the center and working towards both ends.
+- Using kitchen twine, secure the roast by tying loops around it at roughly 1 ½-inch intervals, ideally starting from the center and working towards both ends.
 You’ll likely need about 8-9 loops to keep everything in place.

 - Spread the rest of the dijon-herb mixture over the meat, ensuring that all sides are evenly coated.